gammapy/gammapy-meetings/2018-07-09/README.md

 ### Friday

 * 9 am - 1 pm: pair coding
-* Discuss work for the coming weeks / months?
-In what form does it make sense?
 * End with lunch together, leave any time you like

 ## Rooms